mulesoft/microgateway-custom-policy-template/readme-template.md

 - assetId: _{your-policy-asset-id}-dev_
 - version: _{your-policy-version}-20230618115723_

+*For more information about publishing policies, see [Uploading Custom Policies to Exchange](https://docs.mulesoft.com/pdk/latest/policies-pdk-publish-policies).*

 ### Release
 The `make release` goal also publishes the policy to Anypoint Exchange, but as a ready for production asset.
 In this case, the groupId, visible name, assetId and version will be the ones defined in the project.

+*For more information about releasing policies, see [Uploading Custom Policies to Exchange](https://docs.mulesoft.com/pdk/latest/policies-pdk-publish-policies).*

+### Policy Examples

+The PDK provides provides a set of example policy projects to get started creating policies and using the PDK features.
+To learn more about these examples see [Custom policy Examples](https://docs.mulesoft.com/pdk/latest/policies-pdk-policy-templates).